Skip to main content

 Developer: Quantic Dream

-Available on: PS4, PC
+Platform(s): PS4, PC

-Beyond Two Souls is a cinematic story-driven adventure from Quantic Dream that also puts a lot of focus on the choices you make.
+Beyond Two Souls is a cinematic story-driven adventure with supernatural elements from Quantic Dream that also puts a lot of focus on the choices you make.
 Every decision shapes the story's narrative throughout, so you can see multiple endings and outcomes, just like Life is Strange.
 You play as Jodie who starts out as a young child in foster care who has a strange connection with a soul she calls Aiden.

 You also assume the role of Aiden throughout the story as a separate entity who can aid or hinder Jodie's journey.
 As Jodie tries to lead a normal life, she gets caught up in a tangled web of difficult choices that are all left up to you.
 Elliot Page and Willem Defoe play the two main roles in the interactive adventure that gives you control of how the story will end.
+For more on this one, read our Beyond: Two Souls review.

 9. Gone Home